blorbee1/ComputeLua/docs/worker.md

 ## Creating a Worker

-To create a worker script, disable it so it doesn't run without the Dispatcher cloning it, you just create a new script and pass in that script into the `ComputeLua.CreateDispatcher()` method as the worker template in whatever script is running the Dispatchers.
+To create a worker script, you just create a new script and pass in that script into the `ComputeLua.CreateDispatcher()` method as the worker template in whatever script is running the Dispatchers.

+Make sure to disable it so it doesn't run without the Dispatcher cloning it.

 This will automatically clone the workers the Dispatcher needs and enable them.